brandisher/dns-over-tls-sandbox/README.md

 2. Create the Configmap that holds the Corefile, server-cert.pem, server-key.pem, and ca-cert.pem values
 3. Create the upstream service and upstream pod.
 This uses the Template type to ensure that everything we pass in is consistent.

+This script will also create a service signed by the service-signer on the cluster that can be used to simulate connecting to a third party DNS resolver.

 ## Testing

 To validate that the upstream resolver is running with TLS enabled, do the following: